Mathare United FC

-John Kamau’s men have lost their last two fixtures, more recently against Murang’a Seal at the same venue as Friday’s showdown, as they took to the pitch for the first time in 2026.
+John Kamau’s men have lost their last two fixtures, most recently against Murang’a Seal at the same venue last weekend.

-Isaac Omweri, who signed days before the fixture from Nairobi United, featured in the game as he was introduced with 20 minutes to go.
+Isaac Omweri, who signed days before the Murang’a Seal match from Nairobi United, featured in the game as he was introduced with 20 minutes to go.

 It was an unfortunate way to start his Mathare United tenure, but the winger wasn’t fazed by the result and believes the potential within the team is immense, with the signs evident.